campbell000/blog/content/articles/game-companies-customer-crap-cyberpunk-2077.md

 But because gamers can be so personally and emotionally invested in a company and its products, this *also* means that, more than any other kind of customer, they tend to react much more emotionally when companies  betray them.
 While this can seem downright immature at first blush, consider it seriously for a second: many of these fans have spent countless hours participating in online forums, reading wikis, writing FAQs, participating in e-sports tournaments, or going to conventions.
 These fans have made these games or franchises core parts of their lives and their identities, and that's something that should be cherished and celebrated.
 Frankly, it's awesome and amazing that humans can come together and bond over something in this cruel, meaningless world of ours.

 But to cut corners and betray your consumers as a game company is to signal to these fans that their time, dedication, and passion doesn't matter.
 It's as if to say, "We know that you liked our previous games, but we don't care about that.
 We're simply going to exploit your passion and dedication so that you buy our new game, or spend lots of money on lootboxes to appease our shareholders".
 If you were one of these fans, wouldn't you feel, on some level, a little indignant and hurt?
 Wouldn't it feel like a figurative slap in the face?
-In that sense, it doesn't seem so immature or "entitled" to see gamers react so strongly when their favorite developer (i.e. CDPR) releases a broken game (i.e. Cyberpunk 2077).
+In that sense, maybe it's a little misguided to call gamers "immature" or "entitled" when they react a little emotionally when their favorite developer (CDPR) deceptively releases a broken game (Cyberpunk 2077 on consoles).

 Therefore, it's especially important for game companies to know this crucial fact about their customers: gamers tend to have an especially-low tolerance for being mistreated.
 It also doesn't help that gaming isn't a necessity, so unlike cars or appliances, a jilted gamer can simply stop buying your products.
 Or worse: since gaming concepts aren't copyrightable, gamers can simply find a game that looks or plays similarly from another company.